upgini/upgini/README.md

 3. Open http://localhost:8888?token="<"your_token_from_console_output">" in your browser
 </details>

-## 💻 How it works?

-### 1. 💡 Use your labeled training dataset for search
+### 2. 💡 Use your labeled training dataset for search

 You can use your labeled training datasets "as is" to initiate the search.
 Under the hood, we'll search for relevant data using:
-- *[search keys](#-search-key-types-we-support-more-is-coming)* from training dataset to match records from potential data sources with a new features
+- **[search keys](#-search-key-types-we-support-more-to-come)** from training dataset to match records from potential data sources with a new features
-- *labels* from training dataset to estimate relevancy of feature or dataset for your ML task and calculate feature importance metrics
+- **labels** from training dataset to estimate relevancy of feature or dataset for your ML task and calculate feature importance metrics
-- *your features* from training dataset to find external datasets and features only give accuracy improvement to your existing data and estimate accuracy uplift ([optional](#-optional-find-datasets-and-features-only-give-accuracy-gain-to-your-existing-data-in-the-ml-model))
+- **your features** from training dataset to find external datasets and features which only give accuracy improvement to your existing data and estimate accuracy uplift ([optional](#find-features-only-give-accuracy-gain-to-existing-data-in-the-ml-model))

 Load training dataset into pandas dataframe and separate features' columns from label column in a Scikit-learn way:
 ```python